 The size of a diamond is measured by carat weight.
 A one carat (1ct) diamond equates to 100 points, so a 1/2 carat (.50ct) equals 50 points.
 We do our best to quote the carat content for all our designs.
 This is detailed in the product description.

 The clarity of a diamond measures the degree to which a stone has inclusions.
 Most natural diamonds will have small inclusions.
-Where we specify white diamonds, we use VS1 clarity and above.
+Where we specify brilliant cut diamonds, we use VS1 clarity and above.

 Diamonds are graded in colour from D (colourless) to Z (deeper colour).
 Where we specify white diamonds, we use colour G and above.
 We also often use brown diamonds for their beautiful natural colour.
 You will see these identified as champagne, sherry or cognac diamonds.

 The precision and proportion of a diamond cut affect it's brilliance and sparkle.
 Below is a chart of the standard cuts for white diamonds.
 We also use more unusual and 'antique' cuts - particularly rose cut diamonds and Indian 'polki' sliced diamonds.
+These diamonds are chosen for their individual and unique natural character.
 The cut of the diamonds we use are identified in the product description.